oneapi-src/oneDAL/_sources/dev_guide/algorithms/logistic_regression/logistic-regression.rst.txt

      - :math:`0`
      - L1 regularization coefficient

-       .. note:: This parameter is not supported on GPU.
+       .. note:: L1 regularization is not supported on GPU.

    * - penaltyL2
      - :math:`0`